sketchplugins/plugin-directory/README.md

 - [Sketch Styles Generator](https://github.com/lucaorio/sketch-styles-generator), by Luca Orio: Generate hundreds of Sketch Shared Styles in a matter of seconds.
 - [Sketch Swatches](https://github.com/ashung/sketch_swatches), by Ashung Hung: A swatches plugin for Sketch, include Material Design, Open Color, RAL, TOYO, Pantone and more.
 - [Sketch Text Tools](https://github.com/automat/sketch-text-tools), by Henryk Wollik: Sketch App Typography Plugin for working with font metrics, aligning text-layers and building typographic systems.
-- [Sketch Tiles](https://github.com/kumo/sketch-tiles), by Robert Clarke: A Sketch plugin for playing with seamless tiles.
 - [Sketch To Clickthrough HTML](https://github.com/amin-nas/sketch-to-clickthrough-html), by Amin: Sketch plugin for creating a clickthrough HTMLprototype
 - [Sketch to Trello](https://github.com/jclappiway/sketch-to-trello), by lefrancois: Export Sketch Artboard to Trello
 - [Sketch to VR](https://github.com/auxdesigner/sketch-to-vr), by Liu Liu: Personal fun project - turn your mocks into VR